PrefectHQ/prefect/docs/concepts/results.md

 ## Tracking results

-The Prefect API tracks metadata about your results for display in the UI.
-As previously mentioned, the value of your result is only stored in specific cases.
-Otherwise, Prefect tracks the name of the type of your result to help understand how data flows through your tasks.
+The Prefect API tracks metadata about your results.
+The value of your result is only stored in the [specific cases](#storage-of-results-in-prefect).
+Prefect tracks the name of the type of your result to help understand how data flows through your tasks.

+Result metadata can be seen in the UI on the "Results" page for flows.
+When results are persisted, we will include information about where the result was persisted to.

 ## Caching of results in memory